Enterprise Content Management: How Does Adobe Experience Manager Compare?

 Gartner dubbed Adobe a “leader” in its “2016 Magic Quadrant for Digital Marketing Hubs.”
 According to the report, “Marketers need integration and coordination among systems to manage and optimize individual dialogues in real time, across channels, devices and context, on a continuous basis.
 Vendors from advertising, marketing automation and analytics disciplines are converging on this opportunity.”

-It’s Digital Marketing Hub evaluation therefore looked at systems that help marketers accomplish that—providing standardized access to audience profile data, content, workflow elements, messaging and common analytics functions.
+Its Digital Marketing Hub evaluation therefore looked at systems that help marketers accomplish that—providing standardized access to audience profile data, content, workflow elements, messaging and common analytics functions.

 Download Blue Acorn iCi’s Complete Customer Experience Report to learn how to create an unforgettable, personalized customer experience.